Amok Time: Reception

 For the franchise's 30th anniversary, TV Guide ranked "Amok Time" No. 2 on its list of the 10 best Star Trek episodes.
 In 2009, Zack Handlen of The A.V.
 Club gave the episode an A rating.
 In 2012, The A.V.
 Club ranked this episode as one of top ten "must see" episodes of the original series.

 In 2012, The Christian Science Monitor ranked this the best episode of the original Star Trek.

 In 2014, Gizmodo ranked "Amok Time" as the 12th best episode of Star Trek, out of the over 700 ones made by that time.
 IGN ranked "Amok" number 9 in a top ten list of original series episodes.

 In 2015, Wired magazine did not recommend skipping this episode in their binge-watching guide for the original series.

 In 2015, Polygon ranked "Amok Time" as one of the three best Spock-centric episodes of Star Trek.

 In 2015, SyFy ranked this episode as one of the top ten essential Star Trek original series episodes.

 In 2015, New York Public Library cited this episode as having Spock's second best scene in the show.

 In 2016, The Hollywood Reporter rated "Amok Time" the 28th best television episode of all Star Trek franchise television prior to Star Trek: Discovery, including live-action and the animated series but not counting the movies.
 In 2016, Newsweek ranked "Amok Time" as one of the best episodes of the original series, noting it has one of the most memorable fights in Star Trek.
 In 2016, Business Insider ranked "Amok Time" the 10th best episode of the original series.

 In 2016, Radio Times ranked the duel between Kirk and Spock on Vulcan as the 15th best moment in all Star Trek.
 They note this shows the audience the Vulcan home planet of Vulcan for the first time, and also introduces the Pon Farr aspect of Vulcan culture.

 In 2017, Business Insider ranked "Amok Time" the 10th best episode of the original series.
-They note this is the first episode to use the phrase "Live Long and Prosper" in Star Trek.
+They note this is the first episode to use the phrase "Live long and prosper" in Star Trek.

 In 2018, Collider ranked this episode the second best original series episode.

 In 2018, PopMatters ranked this the 10th best episode of the original series.
 They highlighted Spock's line "After a time, you may find that having is not so pleasing a thing after all as wanting.
 It is not logical, but it is often true." while noting the introduction of planet Vulcan, Pon Farr, various guest stars, and what they call a "thrilling gladiatorial battle".

 A 2018 Star Trek binge-watching guide by Den of Geek recommended this episode as one of the best of the original series.

 In 2019, Nerdist included this episode on their "Best of Spock" binge-watching guide.

 In 2019, CBR ranked this episode as one of the top 8 most memorable episodes of the original Star Trek.

+In 2024 Hollywood.com ranked Amok Time at number 7 out of the 79 original series episodes.